COVID-19 pandemic in Aruba

-The COVID-19 pandemic in Aruba is part of the ongoing global viral pandemic of coronavirus disease 2019 (COVID-19), which was documented for the first time in Aruba on 13 March 2020.
+The COVID-19 pandemic in Aruba was a part of the ongoing global viral pandemic of coronavirus disease 2019 (COVID-19), which was documented for the first time in Aruba on 13 March 2020.
 As of 29 May, all cases recovered.
 On 29 June, two new cases were discovered.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.

 Timeline

 March 2020

 13 March 2020 - Prime Minister Evelyn Wever-Croes announced the first two confirmed cases of coronavirus on the island.
 As a result, the country restricted entry of all individuals coming from Europe via air and seaports – starting on March 15 and in effect until 31 March – with the exception of those who are Aruban citizens.
 They also suspended public and private school classes for the week of 16 March, as well as all large-scale public gatherings.

 15 March 2020 - At approximately 8pm AST, Aruba's Prime Minister Evelyn Wever-Croes announced that there would be a lockdown on all inbound international travel commencing at midnight of 16 March 2020 and ending 31 March 2020.
 An exception to this inbound travel lockdown would be granted to Aruba residents.
 A travel advisory would also be instituted for residents, advising against outbound travel at this time.
 To this date Aruba had two confirmed coronavirus cases.
 It is important to note that this lockdown does not apply to outbound travel for international travelers currently in Aruba – they will be able to take their return flight home.

 16 March 2020 - The third case of the coronavirus was reported, a doctor who recently travelled to New York for her vacation.
 She did not show any symptoms, but was tested, and the results of the test showed she was positive for the virus.

 17 March 2020 – Fourth case of coronavirus announced.
 The person who tested positive for the coronavirus is a tourist.

 20 March 2020 – Fifth case of coronavirus announced.
 The patient is an employee of the airport, who arrived back from New York, where he was on vacation.
 This was discovered a day after there was public protest over the lack of measures on the airport to protect employees against contagion.

 21 March 2020 – Three more cases have been announced, bringing the total to eight.
 It concerns two people from outside of Aruba (one from New York and one from Miami).
 The third case is possibly the first locally transmitted case.